jdbeutel/ics699-docs/README.md

 as a Facebook app.
 Facebook at least allows this kind of sharing of other kinds of information, such as tagging second or third parties in photos and sharing them with other third parties.
-On the other hand, Facebook has some safeguards for this, such as notifing second parties and allowing them to un-tag themselves or even un-friend the poster.
+On the other hand, Facebook has some safeguards for this, such as notifying second parties and allowing them to un-tag themselves or even un-friend the poster.